-(B) There is allowed a credit against the tax imposed under section 5747.02 of the Revised Code for a taxpayer that is the certificate owner of a rehabilitation tax credit certificate issued under section 149.311 of the Revised Code.
+(B) There is allowed a credit against a taxpayer's aggregate tax liability under section 5747.02 of the Revised Code for a taxpayer that is the certificate owner of a rehabilitation tax credit certificate issued under section 149.311 of the Revised Code.
 The credit shall equal twenty-five per cent of the dollar amount indicated on the certificate, but the amount of credit allowed for any taxpayer shall not exceed five million dollars.
 The credit shall be claimed for the taxable year specified in the certificate and in the order required under section 5747.98 of the Revised Code.

 (C) Nothing in this section limits or disallows pass-through treatment of the credit if the certificate owner is a pass-through entity.
 If the certificate owner is a pass-through entity, the amount of the credit allowed for the pass-through entity shall not exceed five million dollars.
 If the certificate owner is a pass-through entity, the credit may be allocated among the entity's equity owners in proportion to their ownership interests or in such proportions or amounts as the equity owners mutually agree.